 About Kerry

 Kerry enjoys sharing Chinese dance and Chinese American stories in spaces traditionally dominated by western aesthetics.
-She has created dances, set work, and taught workshops for university dance programs, performing arts high schools, and ballet schools in Georgia, South Carolina, and Virginia.
+She has created dances, set work, and taught workshops for university dance programs, performing arts high schools, and ballet schools in Georgia, California, Virginia, and South Carolina.
+She has also worked in professional theater choreographing for Synchronicity Theatre‘s Where the Mountain Meets the Moon (based on an award-winning children’s novel by Grace Lin) and Gold Jade Way (a jazz-pop opera of ancient Chinese poetry translations).

 SELECTED WORKS